When Did the First iPhone Come Out?

 On January 9, Steve Jobs did not present the iPhone as a better phone.

-He described it as three devices combined:
+He described it as three devices combined into one:

 A widescreen iPod